 - Spatial plannings.

 - Using energy-efficient technologies – One of the examples of energy-efficient technology is using Infrared Radiation(IR) for heat treatment or cooking purposes.
 IR treatment in a food processing company may save up to 78% of its electricity costs.
-It also doesn’t require any oil, unlike traditional cooking which also needs to be replaced regularly, and thus provides more savings.
+Also, it also doesn’t require any oil, unlike traditional cooking, and that oil also has to be replaced regularly.
+So, using IR can provide more savings.

 4. Energy Management in Energy Procurement Process

 The energy procurement process involves selling/purchasing energy units.

 The poor approach and transactional decisions here may result in increased energy bills of an organization.
 So implying energy management here involves taking proactive and smart buying decisions to save energy costs.

 Personal energy management is about managing your physical activities, mental efforts, as well as your emotional state throughout the day for a happier and healthy life.

 What are the steps involved in Building Energy Management?

 Out of the various aspects of energy management that we described above, we’ll be primarily focusing on Energy Management inside commercial/residential buildings i.e. Building Energy Management, which is part of facility management.